Basic rules & recommendations

 1. Whatever method is chosen, remember the three golden rules of cleaning:

-Rule C: Avoid high concentration of cleaners for prolonged periods of time.
+Rule C: Avoid using highly concentrated cleaning products for prolonged periods of time.

 2. The sooner the cleaning is carried out, the easier the stain can be removed.